 "HealthPocket.com rates insurance companies based on government, nonprofit and commercial data sources to show you all your options."

-"HealthPocket is a free site that shows all insurance plans in your region and lets you filter them by cost, prescription coverage and other details.
-You don't need to enter any personally identifiable information."
+"HealthPocket is a free site that shows all insurance plans in your region and lets you filter them by cost, prescription coverage and other details."

 "HealthPocket.com is designed to give consumers complete and easy-to-understand information about the insurance options available to them."

-Whether you are looking for Medicare insurance, individual health insurance, Medicaid, or small business health plans, we’ll help you find the right option for your needs.
-We understand health insurance can be confusing with unfamiliar terms and complicated benefits.
-We’re here to make things simpler and clearer.
+Whether you are looking for Medicare, individual health insurance, Medicaid, or short-term health insurance, we’ll help you find the right option for your needs.
+At HealthPocket, we understand health insurance can be overwhelming.
+That’s why we have put together helpful articles to clear things up.
 We’ll help you compare health plan premiums and quickly learn about insurance basics, out-of-pocket costs, and any of the following topics:

-In today's market, the question is not whether health insurance is changing but how it is changing.
-Most notably, the Affordable Care Act (also known as Obamacare) has affected a variety of insurance markets including privately purchased insurance, small group insurance, Medicaid, and Medicare.
-Parallel to these changes in insurance are new models of healthcare delivery such as Accountable Care Organizations, Concierge Healthcare, and pharmacy clinics.
+In today's market, the question is not whether health insurance is changing but now it is changing.
+Most notably, the Affordable Care Act has affected a variety of insurance markets including privately purchased insurance, small group insurance, Medicaid, model of healthcare delivery such as Accountable Care Organizations, Concierge Healthcare, and Pharmacy Clinics.
 Healthcare consumers are changing too.
 With rising deductibles, there is more incentive for consumers to compare prices for medical services before using them.
 This is part of a larger movement towards responsible healthcare use known as consumer-driven healthcare.